xuri/excelize-doc/en/cell.md

 AVERAGEA                 | Returns the average of its arguments, including numbers, text, and logical values AVERAGEIF                | Returns the average (arithmetic mean) of all the cells in a range that meet a given criteria AVERAGEIFS               | Returns the average (arithmetic mean) of all cells that meet multiple criteria.
+BAHTTEXT                 | Converts a number to Thai text and adds a suffix of "Baht."
 BASE                     | Converts a number into a text representation with the given radix (base) BESSELI                  | Returns the modified Bessel function In(x) BESSELJ                  | Returns the Bessel function Jn(x)